mercicle/refactor-to-microservices/README.md

 ```

-30. Now, added Travic CI .travis.yml file for automatically running docker compose and docker push to docker hub.
+30. Before moving on to CD with k8s, I need to finish the CI using Travic CI .travis.yml file for automatically running docker compose and docker push to docker hub.
 This thread in the forum was very helpful!

 [How to use travis to build multiple containers with docker-compose?](https://knowledge.udacity.com/questions/176828)